aronson/aronson/README.md

 - Improving code performance in critical, hot-paths
   - I use SIMD in SSE 4.2, AVX(+2), and NEON to beat GCC and clang routinely
-- Retro and modern console video game development, I have software shipped on:
+- Retro and modern console video game development, I have apps on:
   - GameBoy Advance
   - Nintendo DS
   - Nintendo 3DS